Publishing Agreements Explained: Consequences of Termination

 One of the most important clauses to review in a video game publishing agreement is the consequences of termination clause.

-That might feel ironic as the clause actually concerns what happens after the collaboration has come to an end.
-However, your legal and commercial position after termination often determines how smoothly you can move on if the publisher relationship is no longer beneficial.
+This might feel counterintuitive, as this clause focuses on what happens after the collaboration ends.
+In practice, however, a developer’s legal and commercial position after termination often determines whether they can move on smoothly if the publisher relationship no longer works out.

 What is the consequences of termination clause?

-The clause on the consequences of termination describes how the developer and the publisher wrap up their collaboration after the contract has expired or has been terminated.
+The consequences of termination clause describes how the developer and the publisher wrap up their collaboration once the contract expires or is terminated.

 Why is the consequences of termination clause important?